 Promote the advancement of the school plant management profession in such areas as maintenance, housekeeping, safety, security, energy management and environmental control.

-The Association adopts and pledges its support to the Mission of the National School Plant Management Association (NSPMA) promoting “excellence in education through professional facility management.”
-The Association’s Strategic Plan supports and reflects the NSPMA objectives:

-Create an open forum for industry stakeholders

-Provide professional development and leadership opportunities through webinars, seminars, and trainings

-Guide policymakers through important educational and environmental needs

-Promote and participate in industry research to help enhance national systems

-Manage best practices to encourage sustainability

 ARTICLE III – MEMBERSHIP

-The Association shall have two classes of membership: Active and Associate.
+The Association shall have three classes of membership: Active, Associate, and Sponsor.

 Active: Any person employed by a public or private educational organization, governmental agency, or “not for profit” entity engaged in K-12 school plant management is eligible for active membership.
 The individual’s job description shall include authority for, approval of, supervision of, care of, maintenance of, or correction of school plant management functions, buildings, grounds, control systems, operations and/or real property services.
 The responsibilities of school plant management embrace facility planning, maintenance, operations, and custodial care of all real property.
 However, more abstract responsibilities include property acquisition, capital budgeting, warehousing, inventory control, construction, energy conservation, utilities, physical school and grounds safety and security, environmental protection, statistical research, technology/telecommunication networks and backbone, site and athletic facilities care and/or governmental regulation compliance.